 - Use a front light and a rear reflector or light when riding at night or dawn

 Inspect Your Bike Before You Ride

 For bicyclists, proper safety starts before ever getting on the road.
-You should always inspect your bike before riding to ensure all the parts are secure and working properly.
+You should always inspect your bike before riding to ensure all the parts are secure, working properly, and in compliance with Houston bicycle laws.
 Adjust the bicycle to fit your height.
 Your arms should reach the handlebars comfortably and your legs should bend slightly when fully extended.

 Wearing a properly fitted helmet is a vital aspect of safe bicycling because it is the best way to prevent severe brain damage or death.
-According to the City of Houston Bicycle Ordinance, “It is unlawful for any child to operate or ride upon a bicycle or any side car, trailer, child carrier, seat or other device attached to a bicycle unless the child is wearing a helmet” (Sec.
+According to Houston bicycle laws, “It is unlawful for any child to operate or ride upon a bicycle or any sidecar, trailer, child carrier, seat or other device attached to a bicycle unless the child is wearing a helmet” (Houston Code of Ordinances, Sec.
 45-326).
 Children are defined in the ordinance as any person less than 18 years of age.
 In the State of Texas, minors are required to wear motorcycle helmets as well.

 Cycling on Trails and Walkways

-The Houston city ordinance also states, “No person shall ride a bicycle upon a sidewalk within a business district” (Sec.
+The Houston bicycle laws also state, “No person shall ride a bicycle upon a sidewalk within a business district” (Sec.
 45-302).
 This is why it is important to understand the rights and responsibilities a bicycle has on the road.
-Houston has more than 300 miles of interconnected bike trials including:
+Houston has more than 300 miles of interconnected bike trails including: